UltraEngine/Documentation/pbrmaterials.md

    ![No Reflection](https://github.com/UltraEngine/Documentation/blob/master/Images/pbrnone.jpg?raw=true)

-When you add diffuse and specular reflection maps to the world, the scene becomes more vibrant.
+When you add diffuse and specular reflection maps to the world, the scene becomes more vibrant but the lighting lacks depth because only the sky color is reflected.

    ![Reflection Added](https://github.com/UltraEngine/Documentation/blob/master/Images/pbrsky.jpg?raw=true)